Maozheng6/Multiplex_docker/prediction_phase_for_WSI/wsi_pred_code/readme.md

 1) 1_run_poly_para_argmax.py

-Change the following lines in the file to your own folders:
+Change the following lines in the file to your own folders and suffix:

 #####################################
 #parameters to change